Explore health content from A to Z.

 I need information about...

-Your doctor has prescribed medication that you will breathe in (inhale) by using a metered-dose inhaler (MDI).
+Your healthcare provider prescribed medication that you will breathe in (inhale) by using an inhaler or metered-dose inhaler (MDI).
 An inhaler is a pressurized sprayer that delivers a measured amount of medication.
-Some inhalers come with a spacer (holding chamber), while other types do not.
-Be sure you know which type of inhaler you have.
-It’s important to use it the right way.
-Otherwise, less medication gets to your lungs.
+A spacer (holding chamber), may also be used.
+Spacers make it easier to inhale medication correctly.
+Using the inhaler the right way is important so that the medication gets to your lungs.

 Remove the cap and shake the inhaler.